 Weather protection

-Both handle rain and wind extremely well.
-DCF's advantage over silpoly in waterproofing is minimal in real-world use — both materials stay dry in heavy rain.
-Where DCF matters more is durability over time: DCF doesn't absorb water and doesn't degrade in UV the same way silnylon does.
+Both handle rain and wind extremely well — I mean really well.
+The difference between DCF and silpoly in actual waterproofing is minimal in real-world conditions.
+Both keep you dry in heavy sustained rain.
+Where DCF matters more is behavior when wet: it absorbs no water, doesn't sag, pitches the same way dry or wet.

-In snow or heavy sustained wind, the Duplex's tighter construction gives it a marginal edge.
-Most hikers doing the AT or PCT will never encounter conditions that stress either shelter to its limits.
+In snow or heavy sustained wind, the Duplex has a marginal edge in construction tightness.
+Most hikers doing the AT or PCT will never encounter conditions that stress either shelter anywhere near its limits.

 Durability concerns

 DCF is strong but not abrasion-resistant.
-The Zpacks Duplex floor is vulnerable to rough ground — many hikers use a groundsheet or pitch it on softer surfaces.
-The Tarptent's silpoly is more forgiving of rough treatment.
-If you're camping on rocky ground frequently, this is worth considering.
+The Duplex floor is vulnerable to rough ground — a lot of hikers use a groundsheet or just pay attention to where they pitch.
+Tarptent's silpoly is more forgiving of rough treatment.
+If you're camping on rocky ground consistently, this is worth factoring in.

 Other shelters to consider

-Looking at the broader market, Six Moon Designs' Lunar Solo is the best value single-person option under $250.
-Mountain Laurel Designs' Solomid XL is worth considering if you want more space.
-Yama Mountain Gear makes excellent tunnel tents if interior livability is your priority.
+Looking at the broader market: Six Moon Designs' Lunar Solo is the best value single-person option under $250.
+Mountain Laurel Designs' Solomid XL is worth considering if you want more interior space.
+Yama Mountain Gear makes excellent tunnel tents if livability is the priority.

 Bottom line

-The Zpacks Duplex is the better shelter by objective measures: lighter, more packable, more durable long-term.
-The Tarptent Notch Li is the better value by a wide margin.
-For a first cottage shelter, the Tarptent is the lower-risk entry.
-For a committed thru-hiker optimizing their kit, the Duplex is what most people end up gravitating toward.
+The Zpacks Duplex is the objectively better shelter on most metrics: lighter, more packable, more durable long-term.
+The Tarptent Notch Li is the better value by a meaningful margin.
+For a first cottage shelter, the Tarptent is the lower-risk starting point.
+For a committed thru-hiker who's already optimizing their kit and knows what they want, the Duplex is where most people end up.